FaradayRF/Faraday-Software/Applications/Data/README.md

 # Client Applications
 Several client applications are provided, mostly for initial bring-up and testing purposes at this time.
+The following program must be running prior to running the client applications:
+* Proxy (`faraday-proxy`)
+* Data server (`faraday-data`)

 ## msg_tx.py
 This is a simple non-reliable (no error detection/retry) text message program transmitter for the Faraday data server.
 Run this program after starting the Data server and enter the requested callsign information.